BadTrippp/project4_final/README.md

 ## Setup the Environment

+* Create EC2 instance or using Centos 7 on Virtual Box
 * Create a virtualenv with Python 3.7 and activate it.
 Refer to this link for help on specifying the Python version in the virtualenv.

 ```bash
 python3 -m pip install --user virtualenv
 # You should have Python 3.7 available in your host.